 Having surveyed over 300 potential clients, we discovered that over 63% of those surveyed felt unsure about what to do when they arrived on various home pages.
 63%!!
 That tells us that these visitors needed to be directed (told what to do) when they arrived, but weren’t.
 What happened instead, is that they left quickly.
 This is tragic, because when they leave without looking around, it wastes the marketing dollars used to drive visitors to your site.
 It will also (over time) tank your rankings.

-Google says you have between 3-5 seconds to grab the attention of your visitors.
-So if you don’t accomplish this, the “bounce rate” can be fatal.
+Google says you have less than 3 seconds to grab the attention of your visitors.
+If you don’t accomplish this, the “bounce rate” can be fatal.
 Bounce rate negatively affects rankings locally, and organically.
 FACT!
 And sadly, if you think that your average amateur is capable of creating a website that functions as an effective marketing tool, 24/7, you will be disappointed 99.9% of the time.
-That 500.00 site you were quoted may seem like a deal, but at the same, I’ll wager that it looks just like everyone else’s on the block, and probably has the functionality of a square wheel.
+That 500.00 site you were quoted may seem like a deal, but at the same time I’ll wager that it looks just like everyone else’s on the block and probably has the functionality of a square wheel.
 You really do get what you pay for!

 You must ask yourself if your visitors are immediately compelled to take action!
 Ask yourself if your website answers the all-important question: “What’s so good about it?” (in the first 3-5 seconds) The question needs to be asked, because you’ll lose more business than you can imagine by ignoring it.
 When visitors arrive and leave quickly (without easily gaining access to the information they seek), Google assumes that your business did not adequately provide information sought in the search, and so essentially penalizes you for your website not doing its job.
 I can’t tell you how many websites I come across that are STILL unresponsive to mobile devices.
 I scratch my head too often.